Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

 \subsection{Simulations}

-We simulate TOI for the full focal plane (FFP) for the nominal mission.
-Each FFP simulation comprises: a single ``fiducial'' realization (CMB, astrophysical foregrounds, and noise), together with separate Monte Carlo (MC) realizations of the CMB and noise.
-The first Planck cosmology results were supported primarily by the sixth FFP simulation-set, hereafter FFP6.
-The first five FFP realizations were less comprehensive and were primarily used for validation and verification of the Planck analysis codes and for cross-validation of the DPC and FFP simulation pipelines.
+We simulate time-ordered information (TOI) for the full focal plane (FFP) for the nominal mission.
+Each FFP simulation comprises a single ``fiducial'' realization (CMB, astrophysical foregrounds, and noise), together with separate Monte Carlo (MC) realizations of the CMB and noise.
+The first \Planck\ cosmology results were supported primarily by the sixth FFP simulation-set, hereafter FFP6.
+The first five FFP realizations were less comprehensive and were primarily used for validation and verification of the \Planck\ analysis codes and for cross-validation of the Data Processing Centres (DPCs) and FFP simulation pipelines.

-To mimic the sky data as closely as possible, FFP6 used the flight pointing, data flags and detector band-passes, beams and noise properties.
-For the fiducial realization, maps were made of the total observation (CMB, foregrounds and noise) at each frequency for the nominal mission.
-In addition, maps were made of each component separately, of subsets of detectors at each frequency, and of half-ring and single survey subsets of the data.
-The noise and CMB Monte Carlo realization-sets also include both full- and sub-sets of detectors at each frequency and full-and half-ring data sets for each detector combination.
+To mimic the sky data as closely as possible, FFP6 used the actual pointing, data flags, detector bandpasses, beams, and noise properties of the nominal mission.
+For the fiducial realization, maps were made of the total observation (CMB, foregrounds, and noise) at each frequency for the nominal mission period, using the Planck Sky Model \citep{delabrouille2012}.
+In addition, maps were made of each component separately, of subsets of detectors at each frequency, and of half-ring and single Survey subsets of the data.
+The noise and CMB Monte Carlo realization-sets also included both all and subsets of detectors at each frequency, and full and half-ring data sets for each detector combination.
 With about 125 maps per realization and 1000 realizations of both the noise and CMB, FFP6 totals some 250,000 maps --- by far the largest simulation set ever fielded in support of a CMB mission.